-Before you submit your application you are strongly advised to discuss your proposals with the Licensing team and the responsible authorities.
-This could prevent representations being made against the application, and the need for a hearing to be held to determine the application.
+Before you submit your application you are strongly advised to discuss your proposals with our Licensing team and the responsible authorities.
+This could prevent representations against the application, and the need for a hearing to be held to determine it.

 Licensable activities include: